image

 Dactyloctenium australe World Grass Species, Royal Botanic Gardens, Kew

-Dactyloctenium australe Tropical Forages (no information on that page but link has been added in case it's updated soon)
+Dactyloctenium australe Tropical Forages (no information on that page but link has been added in case it's updated in the future)

 Carpet Grass